 Both the DP168 and DP198 are pretty cool pickups.
-Naturally, the DP198 is quite a bit hotter.
-The difference between the sound in parallel and series mode is pretty drastic.
+But naturally, the DP198 is quite a bit hotter.
+The difference between the sound in parallel and series modes is pretty drastic.
 In series mode this is the thickest mini humbucker I know of.
 It may be a bit too much for some, but the lower mids are pretty off the hook.
 In parallel mode these are a bit on the bright side, but plenty of snap crackle and pop.

 Gibson Les Paul Deluxe Mini Humbucker Reissue

 This thing just sounds great.
 If you are a big fan of the Les Paul Deluxe, this pickup pretty much nails that sound.